TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 FlexForms
 ==============

-FlexForms can be used to configure extension plugins in the backend.
+FlexForms can be used to store data within an XML structure inside a single DB columns.
+The typical use case is to configure plugins within a content element.

 You may want to configure
 individual plugins differently, depending on where they are added.
 The